 Vintage motorhomes and trailers stationed at a campground can go for as much as $200-250 per night.

 On top of that you know that all of your payments and information are handled securely on our platform, because we are Canada’s largest and safest RV community.

 Our fee is only %15 of the rental amount - lower than any other fee out there - and that covers your full insurance, bilingual support, the website and platform, plus all of the license verified renters we have in our community.

-All things considered, your RV is waiting for you and all you have to do is put things in motion.
-Listing your RV is free on RVezy, so you'll be able to get an idea of the demand in your area very quickly.
+All things considered, your RV is waiting for you.
+All you have to do is put things in motion with a little research.
+Once you've found your RV, listing on RVezy is free and with no commitments, so you'll be able to get an idea of the demand and prices in your area very quickly.

 Don't miss the 2019 high season - sign up now!

 If you’re a first time RVer, you’re in for a real treat.
 Driving an RV is the best way to hit the open road, and you can make great memories in an RV.
 Whether it’s with family, friends, or just a solo trip that you’ve always wanted to do, you won’t regret taking the plunge.